ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

   :alt: Software supply chain stages

 1. **Development**:
    This is first stage of the production of software products.
 The supply chain is secured at this stage by good design principles of the software features, as well as by establishing and following development guidelines.
-Following such guidelines and having a code-review policy helps team drives quality up from the first stage.
+Following such guidelines and having a code-review policy helps teams drive quality up from the first stage.

 2. **Building, Linting & Testing**:
    Modern linters can help spot bugs, anti-patterns and bad design, as well as make the coding style uniform.
 It is paramount that software goes through automated linting - which usually relies on community and industry standards for each language - in order to guarantee that generic quality standards are met.
 Software then goes through testing to ensure it functions correctly and meets functional and performance standards.
 This involves various types of testing such as unit testing (testing individual components), integration testing (testing how components work together), and system testing (testing the entire software system).